How To Clean A Trumpet (EASY Step-By-Step Guide)

 Mouthpiece Brush

-Trumpet Mouthpiece Protector Brush by Protec, Model A260
+Protec Mouthpiece Protector Brush, Trumpet, Model A260

 The mouthpiece brush* is how you clean the trumpet mouthpiece.
 It’s similar to the valve casing brush but the bristles are arranged in a cone shape.